 For Hayek, some form of federalism among nation-states was needed in situations where these nations were unable to live side by side; clearly evidenced by wars at the time.
 The nation remains the basic unit of international society in Hayek’s view.
 Where federations are required to maintain individual liberty, they ought to be classically liberal in nature, which is to say, with a minimal set of tasks.

 Returning to Hazony, he too agrees that there exists a basic minimum of what constitutes governance within international affairs, though specifics are not outlined in The Virtue of Nationalism.
 Addressing critics at the Heritage Foundation, Hazony conceded that there are limits to principles like national independence, and non-intervention in the affairs of states, and he cited the cases of the Rwandan genocide and atrocities in Cambodia.
-“There exists there a moral obligation to go in, stop the killing and get out,” he argued, adding that his principles of nationalism should not assumed to be dogma.
+“There exists there a moral obligation to go in, stop the killing and get out,” he argued, adding that his principles of nationalism should not be assumed to be dogma.

 However, Hazony strongly distinguished such interventions from the rather limitless concept of moral obligation circulating at present, one that calls for military intervention against regimes not respecting standards expected by Americans.
 He favorably cites thinkers including the Baron de Montesquieu, Edmund Burke, and Alexander Hamilton, who believed that different political arrangements would be fitting for different nations, “each in keeping with the specific conditions it faces and traditions it inherits.”
 Traditions preserve institutions.
 In their absence, when systems are implanted from outside, those interventions fail.